ordercloud-api/ordercloud-javascript-catalyst/README.md

 router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler))

 // Same as above except the "*" character gives access to any client ID.
-// This can be a serious security hole, so only do if you understand the consequences. router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler, [], [], ["*"]))
+// This can be a serious security hole, so only use if you understand the consequences. router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler, [], [], ["*"]))

 function createPaymentHandler(req, res, next) {